FedEval: A Holistic Evaluation Framework for Federated Learning: -Core

+Efficiency evaluation is essential for the FL mechanism because communication and computation are usually the bottlenecks in the applications.
+Furthermore, FL typically happens across different devices or different data centers, which have relatively worse networking conditions (\eg, small bandwidth and high delay) than centralized model training.
+Meanwhile, FL adopts privacy-preserving techniques (\eg, HE), which bring significant computation or communication burden to the system.
+Thus an efficiency evaluation is indispensable in the FL assessments.
-Communication is an essential metric because it usually requires significant resources, e.g., battery charge and cellular data usage.
-We measure the communication in two aspects: the number of communication rounds ($CommRound$) and the total amount of data transmission during training ($CommAmount$).

-$CommRound$ is related to the convergence speed.
-A smaller $CommRound$ usually reflects a faster convergence speed when two systems achieve the same accuracy.
+\textbf{Comunication} and \textbf{Time} are two frequently used metrics in the efficiency evaluation of FL.
+We measure the communication in two aspects: the number of communication rounds ($CommRound$) and the total amount of data transmission during training ($CommAmount$). $CommRound$ is related to the convergence speed.
+For the time consumption metric, we measure the total time required to finish the FL training under the same stopping criteria.

-$CommAmount$ measures how much data is transmitted during training.
-Since the participants in FL usually have limited network resources (e.g., mobile phones), a massive $CommAmount$ will pose lots of challenges.
-Systems with data compression technologies, e.g., gradient compression \citep{sattler2019robust}, will have a smaller $CommAmount$.

-We measure the $CommRound$ and $CommAmount$ from both the server and client perspective.
-From the server aspect, we directly measure the number of communication rounds and the amount of transmitted data.
-We calculate the average value of $CommRound$ and $CommAmount$ over all the clients from the clients' aspect.